-Exactly because the community should be about something greater than your product, you can benefit from bringing another seller with complimentary products in.
+Exactly because the community should be about something greater than your product, you can benefit from bringing another seller with complementary products in.
 A good match for your eco diapers, Jonathan suggests, is someone selling baby clothes or toys.

 You’ll need that extra help and expertise.
 And it looks good that you’re not keeping the community for yourself only – to the benefit of both members and fellow sellers.